dsmurrell/autobazaar/README.md

 3. Edit the `ab.cfg` file and set up 2 mandatory inputs for autobazaar.
   - Your write access enabled Digital Ocean API token which can be generated from [Digital Ocean](https://cloud.digitalocean.com/settings/api/tokens)
   - Your public ssh key.
-If it already exists, you can find it using `at ~/.ssh/id_rsa.pub`.
-If it does not exist, you can generate an ssh key pair using the following command: `ssh-keygen -t rsa -C 'your_email@example.com'`
+If it already exists, you can find it using `cat ~/.ssh/id_rsa.pub`.
+If it does not exist, you can generate an ssh key pair using the following command: `ssh-keygen -t rsa`

-4. Install autobazaar's dependencies and run it by typing the following two lines in the terminal:
+4. Run autobazaar by typing the following line in the terminal:
   ```
-  pip install -r requirements.txt
   python autobazaar.py -n num_stores -u username
   ```
   Where `num_stores` is the number of OpenBazaar stores you want to run (5 or less) and `username` is the username that you use to log into them.
 The `autobazaar.py` script should run for between 8 and 11 minutes and when it's done, it will print out the IP address, usernames and passwords to configure the new server connections.